-June 22, 2010.
-After an ischemic stroke, Anne, 86, is placed into Hospice care.
-Her medical team tells the family “Medically, there is nothing more we can do.”
+June 22, 2010: After an ischemic stroke, Anne, 86, is placed into hospice care.
+Her medical team tells the family, “Medically, there is nothing more we can do.”
 An MRI shows brain shrinkage.
 Anne’s medical team diagnoses “terminal vascular dementia” and gives her less than 2 weeks to live.

-Their thought is to keep her comfortable and be there by her side.
+The thought is to keep her comfortable and be there by her side.
 Anne can only take in nutrition by sipping thick liquids through a straw.
 Her son, a nutritional microbiologist, decides to try feeding his mother healthy foods in the form of fruits, vegetables, nuts, seeds, and other nutrient-dense foods.
 Gluten, sugar, and dairy products are eliminated from her diet, and she receives adequate hydration.

 Change is slow, but Anne starts to improve, imperceptibly at first and then more each day.
 Three months later, it is obvious Anne is not dying.
 She stays awake most of the day.
 Although her aphasia is still significant, she is communicating her needs clearly enough to begin participating in her own care.
 She knows who and where she is and also recognizes her husband and family again.
-It is no longer appropriate for her to remain in Hospice care since she is obviously out of danger and recovering steadily.
+It is no longer appropriate for her to remain in hospice care since she is obviously out of danger and recovering steadily.

 Thanksgiving Day 2011: Anne and Paul sit at the dining table (where Anne’s hospital bed used to be) and blow out 87 candles to celebrate her birthday.
 She now sleeps upstairs with Paul in their master bedroom.
-Anne and Paul go to church weekly again and Anne’s memory continues to improve.
+Anne and Paul go to church weekly again, and Anne’s memory continues to improve.

 April 2012: Anne and Paul celebrate their 67th Wedding Anniversary.
 Neither Anne nor Paul experience any body aches or pains, and take no pain medications whatsoever.
 Anne stands up on her own for the first time without assistance.
 She wants to walk again on her own and based upon her last 21 months of steady recovery, the bets are she will accomplish this goal before Paul turns 90 in August.